 - Cut the chicken thigh into bite sized pieces (about 2-inches).
 Try to trim excess fat as much as possible.*1 Season with salt and freshly ground black pepper.

 - Grate the ginger and mince the garlic.
-Put into a large bowl, combine ginger, garlic, soy sauce, sake, salt, and sesame oil.
+Put into a large bowl or a Ziploc bag, combine ginger, garlic, soy sauce, sake, and sesame oil.
 Whisk all together.

 - Add the cut chicken to the bowl and mix well.
 Cover and keep in the refrigerator at least 20 minutes.

-- Secondly, dredge the chicken in the potato starch and remove extra starch.
+- Secondly, cover the chicken in the potato starch and remove extra starch.

 - Pour the vegetable oil into a pot and heat the oil to 325ºF (163ºC).
 When oil is heated to 325ºF (163ºC), gently put each chicken piece into the oil.
-Add 3-5 pieces at a time, otherwise the oil temperature will drop and doesn't cook well.
+Add 3-5 pieces at a time, otherwise the oil temperature will drop and the chicken won't cook well.

 - 【First Deep Fry】Deep fry for 2 minutes, until you can see the outside of the chicken gets a light golden color. *2 After 2 minutes in the oil, move to a wire rack to drain excess oil.